-To maximise your chances of appearing in a table, list or paragraph featured snippet, you can follow Google’s best practices by using Schema markup, answering questions concisely and organising your content in the simplest and most effective manner.
-Although some search data suggests that markup and featured snippets have no correlation, it still makes sense to follow Google’s standards, as algorithms can change and snippet competition will only increase.
+To maximize your chances of appearing in a table, list or paragraph featured snippet.
+You can follow Google’s best practices by using Schema markup, answering questions concisely, and organizing your content in the simplest and most effective manner.
+Although some search data suggests that markup and featured snippets have no correlation, it still makes sense to follow Google’s standards.
+As algorithms can change, and snippet competition will only increase.

 Mentions will overtake backlinks

 Microsoft’s Bing already confirmed back in 2016 that they were tracking brand mentions to help rank websites – even if those brand mentions weren’t linked.
 And chatter in the search engine world – as well as this patent from Google dating back to 2012 – suggests that Google may, too, be ranking websites based on brand mentions as well as links.

 With link-building manipulation and SEO spam, an ongoing battle for search engines like Google, perhaps linkless links and brand mentions will become more prominent in the coming years.

 The best way to increase the number of brand mentions for your business, and get an instant ranking boost on Bing, is to engage in more communications and conversations online.
 Social media and forums are a great way of receiving mentions.
 And ongoing public relations should also be part of your marketing strategy.
 Every press release published is another brand mention.